The League of Extraordinary Gentlemen, Volume One: Issue #2: Ghosts & Miracles

-Issue 3: Mysteries of the East
+Issue #3: Mysteries of the East

-With the League fully assembled, Bond gives them the task of recovering a stolen supply of Cavorite from a crime lord referred to as "The Doctor" (an alias for Fu Manchu, which name the comic was not allowed to use, for trademark reasons).
-He explains that Britain was secretly planning a moon landing to coincide with the turn of the 20th century celebrations, supervised by Professor Selwyn Cavor and using Cavorite to power and levitate heavier-than-air machines.
+With the League fully assembled, Bond gives them the task of recovering a stolen supply of Cavorite from a crime lord referred to as "The Doctor" (an alias for Fu Manchu, as the name was not allowed to be used in the comics due to trademark issues).
+He explains that Britain was secretly planning a Moon landing to coincide with the turn of the 20th century celebrations, supervised by Professor Selwyn Cavor and using Cavorite to power and levitate heavier-than-air machines.

-The League are dispatched to London's Limehouse district in order to learn more about The Doctor.
+The League is dispatched to London's Limehouse district in order to learn more about The Doctor.
 Mina and Griffin question Quong Lee (a storyteller from books by Thomas Burke), who reveals that The Doctor is indeed operating within the area, but only gives them information in the form of a cryptic riddle: "The waters lap beneath the heavenly bridge.
 The dragon sleeps below it.
 My advice to you: do not awaken it".
 Although Griffin is sceptical, Mina concludes that The Doctor's activities must be taking place beneath Rotherhithe Bridge.

-Meanwhile, Allan and Dr Jekyll enter The Doctor's lair, where they spy on him carving Chinese symbols into a man's flesh with acid.
-The league re-group on the Nautilus and organise their evidence.
+Meanwhile, Allan and Dr. Jekyll enter The Doctor's lair, where they spy on him carving Chinese symbols into a man's flesh with acid.
+The league regroups on the Nautilus and organises their evidence.
 Mina believes The Doctor has stolen the Cavorite for some nefarious purpose, and suspects that he is building an aerial war machine in the unfinished Rotherhithe Tunnel.
 She and Allan return to the Limehouse district to investigate activity around the abandoned Rotherhithe Tunnel, and eventually find a large cavern where The Doctor's airship (the "dragon" from Quong Lee's riddle) is being constructed.

-Issue 4: Gods of Annihilation
+Issue #4: Gods of Annihilation

 Allan and Mina infiltrate The Doctor's lair, but are caught by a guard.
 An unnoticed Griffin kills the guard and Allan disguises himself in his uniform, planning to get inside the airship and steal back the Cavorite.
 Griffin meets with Jekyll and tells him to create a distraction.
-Jekyll turns into Mr Hyde and starts slaughtering the guards, while Allan and Mina sneak into the ship, locate the Cavorite engine and steal it.
+Jekyll turns into Mr. Hyde and starts slaughtering the guards, while Allan and Mina sneak into the ship, locate the Cavorite engine and steal it.
 They reunite with Hyde and Griffin in an underwater glass tunnel, but are cornered by more guards.
 To escape, Allan shoots a hole in the glass and Mina activates the Cavorite, propelling them upwards through the cascading water.
 The Doctor's lair is flooded, the ship is destroyed, and the Nautilus rescues the league as they fall back down into the Thames.

 Bond congratulates the league on their success, and leaves the Nautilus with the Cavorite, telling them he will take it back to his superior M. A suspicious Griffin follows Bond back to the Military Intelligence Headquarters, and discovers that M is in fact criminal mastermind Professor James Moriarty.